BelmontCommunityEC/website-draft/src/content/projects/go-nuts.md

 ---
 title: Go Nuts for Our Black Cockatoos
-summary: Go Nuts gave City of Belmont residents a free nut tree — plus a planting kit and a Carnaby's cockatoo workshop — to grow fast food for our starving black cockatoos.
+summary: Go Nuts gave City of Belmont residents a free nut tree, plus a planting kit and a Carnaby's cockatoo workshop to grow fast food for our starving black cockatoos.
 categoryChecklist:
   - '[x] Wildlife Protection'
   - '[x] Urban Forest Restoration'